We've put together an essential guide on how to perfectly measure your ring size.

 - Rings with a wide band can feel tighter so you may want to order the next size up.

-- If you’re ordering the ring as a gift for someone, try to borrow a ring from the preferred finger and use the chart below.
+- If you’re ordering the ring as a gift for someone, try to borrow a ring from the preferred finger and use the chart above.

-- Your ring should fit your finger comfortably; it should of course be snug enough so that it will not fall off, but loose enough to slide over your knuckle.
+- Your ring should fit your finger comfortably; it should be snug enough so that it will not fall off, but loose enough to slide over your knuckle.

 Our unique and contemporary designer jewellery is created using the finest gemstones and precious metals.
 Fine jewellery requires a little care and attention to keep it looking its best.
 Many factors can influence the wear and tear of jewellery.
 Therefore you should make sure that your jewellery is properly cleaned, repaired and stored.
 As with all fine things in life, protect your jewellery from sharp blows, scratching, chemicals, sunlight and heat/cold.
 Ideally, store your jewellery in a soft lined box or pouch and try to keep pieces apart.
 Always remove your jewellery when applying scent, lotions and potions, or even better, always put your jewellery on last when getting dressed.